Open-RSC/IdleRSC/README.txt

 	Please be aware that you should not run any .class files from sources you do not trust.
 Running a rogue .class file is akin to running a .exe file on your computer.
 IF YOU DON'T TRUST IT, READ THE SOURCE CODE AND COMPILE IT!!!

 Compiling Scripts:
-	Native Scripts:
+	Native Scripts and SBot:
 		Open up the Eclipse project
 		Add a new script to the `scripting` package.
 		Your class file will be spit out into bin/scripting/ if successfully compiled.

 	SBot:
-		Navigate to scripts/
+		Easy Method: (((NOT PREFERRED IF YOU ARE WANTING TO DEVELOP SCRIPTS))) Navigate to src/scripting/sbot/
 			Modify compile.bat to point to your javac installation Run compile.bat
 			Ensure no issues compiling.
+			Your class files will automatically be put into bin/scripting/sbot/.

 		Read "converting SBot scripts" section for compilitation issues.